allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Move on to the "Ground" tab and select what ground scheduling data \(Personnel Commitments\) you want to appear on the report.

-A. In the "Show" area, select whether to even display the "Ground" data at al and whether to label the entire schedule as "SECRET."
+1. In the "Show" area, select whether to even display the "Ground" data at al and whether to label the entire schedule as "SECRET."

-B. Select the squadron\(s\) from which you want personnel commitments to appear.
+2. Select the squadron\(s\) from which you want personnel commitments to appear.

-C. Select the Supervisor types from the selected squadrons.
+3. Select the Supervisor types from the selected squadrons.

-D. Select the Commitment types you want to appear from the selected squadrons.
+4. Select the Commitment types you want to appear from the selected squadrons.

 4. Select "PDF" to get a read-only type file or "Excel" to get an editable file.